Bryson14/Hackthe-U/README.md

-This is a Chess Game built from the ground up by a team of 4 CS Students that have been coding for around one year.
+This is a Chess Game built from the ground up by a team of 4 Sophomore who all had around 1 year of coding experience.

 we just learned about JavaFx 2 weeks ago and decided to build a Interactive Chess game from the ground up.
 We hope you enjoy.